Stanya Kahn: Early work

 From 1988 to 1999 Kahn made multidisciplinary performance works, both solo and collaborative, in San Francisco, New York, and touring nationally and internationally.

 Collaborations with Harry Dodge

 In the early 1990s, Kahn met Harry Dodge, a video artist.
-The two began collaborating in the late 1990's on performance and on the film By Hook or By Crook and continued making short videos until 2008, co-writing, directing and editing.
+The two began collaborating in the late 1990s on performance and on the film By Hook or By Crook and continued making short videos until 2008, co-writing, directing and editing.
 Kahn improvised most of the language in the videos while Dodge often operated the camera.

-Their comedic videos satirize the awkwardness of artmaking, video, and gender.
-Beyond their humor, Kahn and Dodge's videos touch upon the darker seriousness of trauma, privilege, and politics.
+Their comedic videos satirize the awkwardness of artmaking, video, and gender and touch upon the darker seriousness of trauma, privilege, and politics.
 Among several other museums and events, Kahn and Dodge's work has been shown in numerous venues nationally and internationally, including: